cbcrg/tcoffee/docs/tcoffee_manual.rst

 Is T-Coffee very accurate?
 --------------------------
 T-Coffee combines methods, and can be made as accurate (and hopefully more) as the methods it combines.
-If you need a very accurate alignment (and you have the full package installed with SOAP);
+This "accurate" mode is very slow but also very accurate; on average this mode is about 10 % more accurate than normal aligners on sequences less than 30% similar.
+So if you need a very accurate alignment (and you have the full package installed with SOAP), just run:

 ::